 Skip to main content

-Utah · OCT
+Utah · ODC

 Odor Control Certification in Utah

-Become certified in Odor Control (OCT) and deodorization online in Utah with NISCR's self-paced training and a same-day certificate.
+Become certified in Odor Control (ODC) and deodorization online in Utah with NISCR's self-paced training and a same-day certificate.
 Learn the chemistry and methods behind eliminating smoke, water, pet, and biological odors, an essential add-on skill for Utah restoration crews handling wildfire smoke intrusion and post-flood musty odors.

 100% online & self-paced — your certificate the same day, anywhere in Utah.